HasanBALKANCI/Clarusway-AWS/aws/Hands-on/06_23/README_EBSv1.md

 * It is used for
   - deploying and scaling web appöications and services,
   - seting ap your application architecture,

 * It is kind of orchestration service offered by Amazon Web Services

+* It is located in Compute Service.
+It is not servirless.

+* Elastic Beanstalk is leke a Platform as a service.

+* Why we use it:
+  - Automates the details of capacity provisioning,
+  - Load balancing,
+  - Auto scaling,
+  - Application deployment.
+  - Monitoring
+  - Version deployment
+  - Health check
+  - Log